 You may be entitled to apply for a maintenance loan if you are on a full-time course.
 The maximum maintenance loan for the 2018/19 academic year (depending on household income) is:

 - If you are living with parents/guardians and under 25 years old - £7,324

 - If you are living away from home or over 25 years old - £8,700

 You may be eligible to apply for additional financial support depending on your circumstances.

 Fees and payment information is available for international students in our International Student Fees Policy.

-Our student advisers are here to help with all aspects of funding and can help you apply for your Tuition Fees Loan.
-Contact us on T 01253 504496 or E firstname.lastname@example.org.
+Our advisers are here to help with all aspects of funding and can help you apply for your Tuition Fees Loan.
+Contact us on T 01253 504224 or E SSFunds@blackpool.ac.uk.